nspcc-dev/neofs-spec/01-arch/07-acl.md

 | HASH     | -   | -      | +    | +     | -   | -    | -      |
 | SEARCH   | -   | -      | -    | -     | -   | -    | +      |

+Also, note that user attributes cannot be used as filters in an eACL rule as it provokes an undefined behaviour.
+By design, when user attributes are set for a Complex Object, they are not inherited in the Part Objects and are only stored in the Link Object header.
+We cannot control the access for an Object of size more than `maxObjectSize`.
+To keep the system consistent we do not support eACL filters by user attributes for small Objects as well.

 ### Bearer Token

 `BearerToken` allows to use the Extended ACL rules table from the token attached to the request, instead of the Extended ACL table from the `Container` smart contract.